 - Cost price list

-The actual value of the last of this SKU which was shipped.
-This option need to be activated and will apply only to sales credits created after activation and when cloned from an original sales order.
+The actual value of the last of this SKU which was shipped against the parent sales order.
+This option needs to be enabled in the settings and will apply only to sales credits created after activation.

-LOFI costs will be used when the following conditions are met, otherwise the value on the cost price list assigned to the credit will be used:
+Note: LOFI costs will only be used when the following conditions are met, otherwise the value on the cost price list assigned to the credit will be used:

-- Sales credit was created after the LOFI cost method was activated in settings
+- The sales credit was created after the LOFI costing method was activated in your settings